-Each student's progression from one grade to another is partially based on proficiency in reading, writing, science, and mathematics as outlined in the Benchmarks for Excellent Student Thinking (B.E.S.T.) and Next Generation Sunshine State Standards.
+Each student's progression from one grade to another is partially based on proficiency in reading, writing, science, and mathematics as outlined in the Florida State Standards and Next Generation Sunshine State Standards.
 This plan contains the State Board of Education Rules and administrative procedures required to implement state legislation and the NCSB progression requirements that guide school personnel, inform parents, students and other interested citizens.
 Furthermore, it contains policies to inform each student and his/her parent of academic progress.